Moratorium on In-Person Events

 In order to plan and execute a successful event, you will need to enlist a team.
 While it is possible to tackle the planning process by yourself, you will likely need some help on the day of the event.
 It might be useful to consider assembling both a planning team and a “day of” team.

 As there are so many events happening each day, it is important to be proactive when selecting your date.
-To begin, reference the law school calendar and the room reservation database (accessible when on campus wifi) to view other scheduled events, and also check with the Dean's office receptionist (either by emailing firstname.lastname@example.org or stopping by in person on the third floor in the Dean's Suite).
+To begin, reference the Law School Calendar in MyLaw to view other scheduled events, and also check with the Dean's office receptionist (either by emailing email@example.com or stopping by in person on the third floor in the Dean's Suite).

 If there are speakers or faculty who are important to the event, it often is best to consider their schedules before selecting a date.
 If you are trying to juggle many different schedules, consider using a service like Doodle to coordinate availability.